Nithees95/Ex.No.6/README.md

 ## Exercise Description

-In this experiment, AI is used as a programming assistant to generate programs in Python, C, and Java.
-The generated programs are tested and analyzed.
-AI is then used to identify programming errors, suggest optimized solutions, explain algorithmic complexity, and generate unit test cases.
-The results are compared with manually written code to understand the advantages and limitations of AI-assisted programming.
+In this experiment, AI is used to develop programs for analyzing student marks and performance.

+The generated programs are executed and tested.
+AI is then used to identify errors, suggest optimized implementations, explain time and space complexity, and generate suitable unit test cases.

+The results are compared with manually written programs to understand the advantages and limitations of AI-assisted programming

 ---